Erwin Stover Programs

 The Tinicum Players

 The Tinicum players are a volunteer acting troop that was formed in 2021 to develop immersive theatrical experiences for visitors to the Erwin Stover House.
 Using historical documents as a resource, they recreate the life and traditions of the people who lived in Tinicum Township.
 In addition to staging the annual play, “The Assassination of Arthur Erwin” on the anniversary of his death on June 9th the Players’ host a monthly evening Decades Club where visitors can immerse themselves in the games and music of the past.
-Watch for the announcement of our 2023 Tinicum Players programs at the beginning of the year.
+Our 2023 Tinicum Players Decades Club programs will be held on the fourth Thursday of the Month, 6-9 pm from July through October.
+The schedule is as follows: An Evening of 1790s Colonial Tavern Games and Stories on July 27; An Evening of 1820s Regency Card Games and Gossip, August 24; An Evening of 1860s Victorian Games and Music, September 28th; An Evening of 1890's Spiritualism and Gothic Tales, October 26th.

 Erwinna Fall Festival